-NORC at the University of Chicago is seeking a Senior Financial Analyst to support the Education and Child Development department.
-The Senior Financial Analyst (SFA) is responsible for cost monitoring on the department's projects and proposals.
+NORC at the University of Chicago is seeking a Senior Financial Analyst to support Projects in our Financial Management and Analysis Department in our Chicago, IL office.
+The Senior Financial Analyst (SFA) is responsible for cost monitoring on the research department projects and proposals and indirect spending.

-- Support all Education and Child Development project budgets, revenue and indirect spending forecasts, and departmental and corporate reporting activities
+- Provide financial leadership for budgets, revenue and indirect spending forecasts, and departmental and corporate reporting activities

-- Deliver analysis of weekly, monthly, and quarterly financial results including the interpretation of information as a predictive tool for attainment of performance expectations
+- Deliver analysis of financial results including the interpretation of information as a predictive tool for attainment of performance expectations

 - Contribute to proposal development by creating budgets as specified by the client and/or project directors with a sound understanding of NORC budgeting principles and all compliance standards

-- Supervise and train budget analysts and financial analysts, as necessary
+- Supervise and train financial analysts and non-finance staff, as necessary

 - Bachelor’s Degree in economics, finance, or finance-related area is required; MBA preferred

-- At least five (5) years of experience handling a wide range of financial responsibilities as a senior financial analyst, financial analyst, or a similar role with cost accounting experience
+- At least five (5) years of experience handling a wide range of financial responsibilities as a senior financial analyst, financial analyst, or a similar role with cost accounting experience, preferably in a professional services/consulting or contract research company

-- Deep understanding of GAAP and federal government accounting regulations, with experience understanding contracting terms as they relate to financial matters
+- Understanding of federal government accounting regulations as they relate to financial matters

-- Proven experience with all project financial monitoring tasks including budgeting, revenue projections, and cost monitoring in accordance with GAAP and government accounting regulations
+- Proven experience with project financial monitoring tasks including budgeting, revenue projections, and cost monitoring in accordance with government accounting regulations

 - Experience developing and implementing processes and procedures to ensure staff adhere to all departmental and corporate standards, rules, and regulations